fsantini/python-e3dc/README.md

 - The IP address of the E3/DC system
 - The encryption key as set under the preferences of the system.

+## Installation

+This package can be installed from pip:

+`pip install pye3dc`

 ## Usage

 An example script using the library is the following: